VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 <video width="100%" controls> <source src="https://user-images.githubusercontent.com/25067102/186332548-0d53f02f-d159-4804-8b0e-887d96651fdb.mp4" type="video/mp4">
 {{< /columns2 >}}
 {{< columns2 >}}
 [Drain-App](https://grisk.itch.io/dain-app)
 <--->
-Dain-App is a free app that let you take any form of media like movies, stop-motion, anime, cartoons, sprites, etc and interpolate new frames, generating a bigger frame-rate from the original file. **NOTE: drain-app only runs on systems with an NVDIA GPU**
+Dain-App is a free app that let you take any form of media like movies, stop-motion, anime, cartoons, sprites, etc and interpolate new frames, generating a bigger frame-rate from the original file. {{< vale >}}**NOTE: drain-app only runs on systems with an NVDIA GPU**{{< /vale >}}
 <--->
 {{< /columns2 >}}